United Technologies (UTC) has the worldwide industrial expertise to lift you up and cool you down. Its

 UTC Climate Controls & Security

 segments develop technologies, systems, and services for the aerospace, construction, and security industries.
 Climate Controls & Security makes alarms, monitoring equipment, surveillance and access control systems, and fire and hazard detection products.
 Otis is the world's largest elevator and escalator manufacturing company, while Pratt & Whitney makes commercial and military engines.
 UTC Aerospace Systems produces engine controls and flight systems for military and commercial clients.

-After a wave of massive acquisitions and divestitures over the last few years, UTC has realigned under five well-diversified business segments.
+After a wave of massive acquisitions and divestitures over the last few years, UTC has realigned under four well-diversified business segments.
 UTC's core Climate Controls & Security segment makes security products and firefighting equipment for commercial, governmental, and residential applications.
-This segment represented nearly 25% of UTC's total sales for 2014.
+This segment represented nearly 30% of UTC's total sales for 2015.

 Sales and Marketing

 The company serves customers residing in the commercial and industrial (contributing 52% revenue), commercial aerospace (36%), and military aerospace and space (12%) sectors.
 The US government contributed 21%.

 After achieving historic growth in 2014, with revenues peaking at $65.1 billion, UTC saw its revenues decrease 15% to 15.1 billion in 2015.
 Profits, however, surged 8% from $6.2 billion in 2014 to a record-setting $7.6 billion in 2015.
 (Note: the company restated its annual report for 2014 due to the selling of its

 The dip in revenue for 2015 was fueled by decreased sales form its Otis and Pratt & Whitney segments.
 Otis was negatively affected by volume declines in China and Europe, while Pratt & Whitney suffered from lower commercial and military engine sales.